 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

-Safety-Kleen currently is operating at the site under a department-issued Missouri Hazardous Waste Management Facility Part I Permit and U.S. Environmental Protection Agency (EPA)-issued Hazardous and Solid Waste Amendments Part II Permit.
+Safety-Kleen is operating at the site under a department-issued Missouri Hazardous Waste Management Facility Part I Permit and U.S. Environmental Protection Agency (EPA)-issued Hazardous and Solid Waste Amendments Part II Permit.
 The status of Safety-Kleen’s corrective action activities is described below.
-On March 23, 2017, Safety-Kleen submitted a permit application to the department and EPA to renew and update their existing hazardous waste permits, which expired Sept.
-27, 2017.
-The permits were continued in effect, as allowed by 10 CSR 25-7.270(1), incorporating 40 C.F.R. § 270.51, until the department and EPA issue or deny new hazardous waste permits.
+On March 23, 2017, Safety-Kleen submitted a permit application to the department and EPA to renew and update their existing hazardous waste permits.

-After a thorough technical review of the permit application, the department prepared a draft Part I Permit for the Safety-Kleen Springfield facility.
-The draft permit proposes to allow Safety-Kleen to continue managing and storing hazardous waste at the facility.
-EPA decided not to prepare a Part II Permit, since EPA has no site-specific conditions for the facility, beyond those contained in the draft Part I Permit, and Missouri is fully authorized for all permitting activities at the facility.
-According to 40 C.F.R. § 270.51(d), the continued Part II Permit will remain in effect until the department issues a new Part I Permit.
+After a thorough technical review of the permit application and opportunity for public comment on the draft Part I Permit, the department issued a final Part I Permit.
+The final permit allows Safety-Kleen to continue managing and storing hazardous waste at the facility.
+EPA decided not to prepare a Part II Permit, since EPA has no site-specific conditions for the facility, beyond those contained in the final Part I Permit, and Missouri is fully authorized for all permitting activities at the facility.
+EPA will terminate the continued Part II Permit upon issuance of the final Part I Permit.

-The public can review and copy paper copies of the complete permit application, draft Part I Permit and supporting documents at the Springfield-Greene County Library’s The Library Station, 2535 N. Kansas Expressway, Springfield, Missouri (during normal business hours) or the agency locations above.
+The public can review and copy paper copies of the final Part I Permit and supporting documents at the Springfield-Greene County Library’s The Library Station, 2535 N. Kansas Expressway, Springfield, Missouri (during normal business hours) or the agency locations above.

 The Safety-Kleen Systems Inc. Springfield site is located at 734 N. West Bypass in Springfield.
 Since 1974, Safety-Kleen has operated a commercial hazardous waste storage facility at the site, which originally covered about 1.2 acres.
 This facility is part of a larger Safety-Kleen distribution/recycling network.
 The Springfield facility is designed to temporarily store spent solvents, paint wastes, lacquer thinner wastes and waste oil produced by Safety-Kleen customers.
 The majority of Safety-Kleen’s customers are small quantity hazardous waste generators such as automotive repair, industrial maintenance and dry cleaning businesses.
 The facility also stores other types of wastes on a 10-day transfer basis.
 Safety-Kleen is certified to handle most hazardous waste, other than dioxin or polychlorinated biphenyl’s (PCBs) greater than 50 parts per million.
 Safety-Kleen stores the hazardous waste in containers and tanks until enough waste is collected to ship off-site to a Safety-Kleen recycling facility or contract reclaimer for processing.
 The reclaimed, or “cleaned”, solvent is then returned to Safety-Kleen’s customers as usable product.